All Articles

 You may be able to apply for the Household Support Fund if you:

-• Claim Universal Credit, ESA, or Pension Credit
+- Claim Universal Credit, ESA, Pension Credit or other benefits (depending on the council)

-Purpl Tip: If you receive PIP only and no means-tested benefits, do not assume you are excluded.
+Purpl Tip: If someone receives PIP only and no means-tested benefits, do not assume they are excluded.
 Many councils accept applications from disabled people whose costs are higher even if their income appears borderline.

 How Much Is The Household Support Fund And What Can It Be Used For?

-Many councils are offering payments of up to £200 per household, although the exact amount and format can vary.
+Many councils offer support worth up to £200 per household, although the exact amount and format can vary.

 Support may be provided as:

-The fund is designed to cover essential living costs, particularly where disability or health conditions increase day-to-day expenses such as heating or specialist equipment.
+The fund is designed to cover essential living costs, particularly where disability or health conditions increase day-to-day expenses such as heating or essential items.

 Purpl Insight: Councils often prioritise applications that clearly explain why costs are higher.
 A short explanation of disability-related energy use or essential spending can strengthen an application.